 Critical illness insurance companies cater your policy towards your unique needs.
 In general, the more dependents you have, the larger your critical illness insurance policy should be.
 Having more dependents means your expenses are greater.
 With more dependents, your family will be far less secure if doctors diagnose you with cancer and you can no longer work.

 Many people living internationally will purchase international critical illness insurance.
 If doctors diagnose you with a qualifying illness, you will receive your international critical illness insurance money, regardless of where you are.
 With international critical illness insurance, you do not need to worry about renewing your policy if you relocate to another country.
 Some companies even offer insurance that you purchase once, and it covers you for life.

 To receive a critical illness insurance payout, you need to be diagnosed with a severe disease that generally requires substantial medical treatment.
 Your insurance company will specify what conditions qualify for a critical illness insurance payout for your policy.
 Cancer, heart attacks, and strokes are examples of illnesses that could qualify you for a critical illness insurance payout.

-Finding Critical Illness Insurance in Japan
+Finding Critical Illness and Cancer Insurance

 As a foreign person living in Japan, you will face the same struggles finding critical illness insurance that you face when navigating the healthcare system.
 These challenges can be detrimental to finding the best critical illness policy for your needs.